cmuell89/Bolt/README.md

 Web Server hosting Lightning in a Bot's NLP prototype system.

 ### Python Environment
-The interpreter environment is Anaconda3 with Python version 3.5.
+The interpreter environment is a virtual environment running Python version 3.5.

 ### Build Requirements
 See requirements.txt for dependency requirements.
-Packages can be installed via the conda package manager or pip.
+Be sure to install in your virtual environment via $ pip install -r requirements.txt.
-Additional dependencies may be required for individual packages required by Bolt
+Additional dependencies may be required for individual packages required by Bolt.

+### Deploy Requirements
+When deploying from the CLI locally to production, be sure to create the following file (ensure proper .yml format):

+Directory location: .elasticbeanstalk

+Filename: 01_environment.config

+Contents:

+option_settings:
+  - namespace: aws:elasticbeanstalk:application:environment
+    option_name: ENVIRONMENT
+    value: prod
+  - namespace: aws:elasticbeanstalk:application:environment
+    option_name: ACCESS_TOKEN
+    value: your_access_token

 #### Current Release Features
 - Scikit learn based classfication